 Storing

-Store the chicken cacciatore soup in airtight containers in the fridge for up to 4 days, ensuring the flavours stay fresh.
+Store the chicken cacciatore soup in airtight containers in the fridge for up to 4 days.
 If storing with rice or pasta, I would recommend storing on opposite sides of the container so the rice or pasta don't continue to soak up the flavour (as it could end up a bit mushy due to the liquid).

 Reheating